 Flax/chia egg – this works as a sticky, gloopy binder.
 You can use 1 regular egg if you prefer.

-This vegan chocolate banana bread is:
+This healthy banana bread is:

 Vegan